I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

-I just saw the guy served in Vietnam, John Kerry, uh, giving his uh reaction to President Bush's speech, and I didn't see much of it, but it was about how Bush uh didn't go get Osama and Osama's the one attacked us and that's another thing I'm sick of.
+And I didn't see much of it, but it was about how Bush didn't go get Osama, and Osama's the one attacked us.

 I'm sick.

-I I I really am, folks.
+I really am, folks.

 I just get so frustrated with obvious mental midgets being portrayed by everybody else as the smartest people among us.

-It insults my intelligence to have to hear that people like Al Gore and Hillary Clinton and John Carey are the true brainiacs of the country, the true intellectual giants, when in fact they may have educations, but they have no practical understanding of reality because they live in a total world oriented toward their political future.
+It insults my intelligence to have to hear that people like Al Gore and Hillary Clinton and John Kerry are the true brainiacs of the country, the true intellectual giants, when in fact they may have educations, but they have no practical understanding of reality because they live in a total world oriented toward their political future.

 And of course, their warped sense of ideology.

-At any rate, welcome back.
+At any rate, welcome back, 800-282-2882.

-It's not a sports writer column, it's uh it's it's got some exodus stuff in it.
+It's got some exodo stuff in it.

 And there are things in it that have nothing to do with football.

-Such as this from last week's issue of Tuesday morning quarterback, Cosmic Thoughts, Bummer edition.
+Such as this from last week's issue of Tuesday Morning Quarterback, Cosmic Thoughts, Bummer Edition.

 The exploding star already was the 24th supernova discovered at that early point in 2006.

-As instruments improve, exploding stars appear more common than cosmologists had expected, and that's not the best news we might have heard.
+As instruments improve, exploding stars appear more common than cosmologists had expected.

 This supernova was coded GRB 060218.

-This star detonation began as a gamma ray burst that lasted 33 minutes.
+This star detonation began as a gamma-ray burst that lasted 33 minutes.

-Absolutely stunning because previous gamma ray bursts from space have lasted a few seconds at the most.
+Absolutely stunning because previous gamma-ray bursts from space have lasted a few seconds at the most.

 The gamma rays came from 470 million light years away.